-Future work will concentrate on applying this methodology to an application that is in common use.
-We hope to develop and conduct a set of experiments on this methodology to evaluate its effectiveness.
-We plan to use the categorization scheme proposed in the paper to classify software vulnerability in different databases from commercial organizations to further assess the effectiveness of the underlying EAI fault model.
-Based on the outcome of the planned study we hope to be able to develop a prototype tool for security testing.
+Future work will concentrate on applying this methodology to more applications.
+We are in the progress of developing and conducting a set of experiments to evaluate the effectiveness of this methodology.
+In the future, we hope to be able to develop a prototype tool for security testing based on this methodology.